Skip to content

 Transit 3.5

 Support regional efforts to better operate transit through larger regional investments in high-impact locations in Minneapolis.
-Examples include exploring better operations for buses at the Washington Avenue and Interstate 35 W intersection.
+Examples include exploring better operations for buses at the Washington Ave and I-35 W intersection.

 Supported goals: